Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Experimental Results

+We emphasize that our key claim, i.e., task-adaptability, is not limited to the aforementioned model architecture.
+In ablations, we further confirm that our claim is shown to be valid for different architectures.

 \textbf{Hyperparameters for Algorithm \ref{alg1} and \ref{alg2}:} Through exhaustive search, we found the thresholds in the algorithms for filtering scene graphs: \(\tau_f =\tau_r = 0.8\), respectively.
+These settings are found to preserve the essential semantic information while dramatically reducing data volume.
 To filter less informative relations, we computed the probability of observing objects and relations using scene graph generation on 100,000 images from the Visual Genome dataset.